Calls for a ceasefire during the Gaza war: Responses in Israel and Gaza

 As of 11 November, Israeli Prime Minister Benjamin Netanyahu continued to reject calls for a ceasefire, while on 13 November, a spokesman for Hamas' al-Qassam Brigades offered to release 70 Israeli hostages in exchange for a five-day truce and ceasefire.

-On 6 May 2024, Hamas and accepted the terms of a ceasefire brokered by Egypt and Qatar.

 Public figures calling for a ceasefire

 In addition to governments, many public figures, including entertainers and politicians, have called for a ceasefire.